so what does the budget mean for you and your business?

 - growth rate expected to pick up again in 2021 [off a low base]

 - higher unemployment temporarily [which could shift some power to employers]

 - bigger spending will not last forever [but they want to spend this money]

 - timing of border openings will be critical [as will the availability of a successful vaccine].

 Here’s a quick run down of what the Federal Budget means for you and your business.

-If you are confused about all the detail and just want to know what the budget means for you, give us a call on 1300BDEPOT or email us at email@example.com and we will be happy to help.
+If you are confused about all the detail and just want to know what the budget means for you, give us a call on 1300BDEPOT or email us at firstname.lastname@example.org and one of our accounting consultants will be happy to help.